What is chlamydia and how do you catch it?

 For vaginal or anal sex, you should always use condoms.
 Lubricant can help prevent condoms from splitting.
 If you are using latex condoms, you should not use oil-based lubricants as these can damage the condom.

 For oral sex, you can use condoms to cover the penis and prevent the transmission of infected semen into the mouth or eyes.
-Dental dams can also be used for oral sex; these are thin, soft pieces of plastic or latex that are placed over the vagina.
+Dental dams can also be used for oral sex; these are thin, soft pieces of plastic or latex that are placed over the vagina or genital area, which provide a protective barrier.

 When sharing sex toys, you can avoid the transmission of chlamydia and other STIs by washing the toys between uses or covering them with a fresh condom.